a-graziano/archaeology_scripts/README.md

-# QGIS Python Scripts Repository
+# QGIS Python Scripts for Archaeology

-This repository houses Python scripts intended for use within QGIS, a robust open-source Geographic Information System (GIS) software.
+This repository houses Python scripts intended for use within QGIS and the Archaeology sector.

 ## ArchDensity